jeffersonfparil/mlp-pcve/README.md

 # mlp-pcve
-Multi-layer perceptrons for phenotype and covariance estimations
+Multi-layer perceptrons for phenotype and covariance estimation

 ## Project Overview

-mlp-pcve implements a Multi-Layer Perceptron (MLP) from scratch.
+mlp-pcve implements Multi-Layer Perceptrons (MLP) from scratch.
 It serves as a data-driven alternative to traditional Mixed Linear Models (MLMs).
 The core goal is to replace the need to manually specify complex covariance structures with a neural network that learns the covariance structures implicitly from the data.

 ## Goals